Close Menu

 The new promising candidate was developed through the chemical optimization of arylomycins ― a recently discovered class of natural-product antibiotics that bind and inhibit signal peptidase ― to create a molecule named G0775 that is at least 500 times more potent than naturally occurring arylomycins and exhibits potent, broad-spectrum activity against highly antibiotic-resistant gram-negative pathogens.

-Antimicrobial resistance is an ever bigger and more serious world problem, as we are slowly losing our ability to combat bacteria that harm us.
+Antimicrobial resistance is an ever-bigger and more serious world problem, as we are slowly losing our ability to combat bacteria that harm us.
 Resistance arises through one of three mechanisms: natural resistance in certain types of bacteria, genetic mutation, or by one species acquiring resistance from another.
 Overuse and misuse of antibiotics in medicine and agriculture have contributed greatly to this problem and have led to widespread antibiotic resistance.

 The team, led by evolutionary biologist Peter Smith of Genentech, a biotech company in San Francisco, California, focused on the so-called ‘ESKAPE’ pathogens that include Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, and Pseudomonas aeruginosa.
-These deadly bacteria strains pose the biggest threat of developing multidrug-resistant (MDR) infections and are the leading causes of hospital-acquired infections.
+These deadly bacterial strains pose the biggest threat of developing multidrug-resistant (MDR) infections and are the leading causes of hospital-acquired infections.

 The newly developed drug appears to inhibit a key enzyme in the cell membrane that helps the bacteria secrete proteins.
 When the enzyme is blocked, proteins build up in the cell membrane until the membrane bursts, ultimately killing the cell.